Auto Insurance for Postal Workers

 GEICO’s federal employee discounts are well-known on the internet, but they’re mostly known for their cheap rates.
 GEICO also offers other programs for federal employees, like scholarships.

 Other offers you may qualify for include good driver, safe vehicle, and group discounts.

 You can lower your rates even further by improving your credit score.
 According to the Federal Trade Commission, car insurance companies give discounts to policyholders with high credit scores.
 Individuals with good credit scores are less likely to file a claim than those with poor credit scores.

-Compare postal worker auto insurance in your area by entering your ZIP code in the free comparison tool below.
+Buy postal worker auto insurance in your area today.
+Compare rates by entering your ZIP code in the free comparison tool below.

 Frequently Asked Questions: Auto Insurance for Postal Workers

 #1 – What insurance do postal employees get?

 Postal workers can be covered by Social Security and Medicare when they’re newly hired.
 Also, postal workers qualify for the Group Life Insurance (FEGLI) Program.
 USPS pays all basic coverage.

 #2 – Is GEICO auto insurance only for government employees?

 No. GEICO insurance is available for personal and commercial coverage.